 But another close call came right behind it.
 The hospital could not get Ayris’s temperature down as it rose to fatal heights.
 The doctors packed the little boy in ice to try to bring down the temperature.
 Even though his lips turned blue the procedure worked and Ayris lived.

 At the age of nineteen the after results of that surgery came calling again as Ayris was diagnosed with intestinal gangrene generated by complications of the previous surgery.
 A seven-day hospital stay extended into a twenty-eight day stay with a final procedure to try to save his life.
 Ayris emerged at 135 pounds but with an entirely different outlook on life – and faith.

-In founding a comics company, the central Florida pastor had little idea of the challenges (and torpedoes) that would lie ahead.
-With the goal of becoming the largest Christian comics publisher worldwide, Ayris did numerous presentations to venture capital and investment groups.
+In founding a media company, the nouveau publisher had little idea of the challenges (and torpedoes) that would lie ahead.
+Ayris did numerous presentations to venture capital and investment groups.
 One New York venture capitalist offered to get in involved if Ayris would change the Kingstone logo because “It looked too much like a cross.”
-Ayris said, ‘No thank you’ and returned to his small central Florida town where Kingstone is located and began raising capital.
-Like many start-ups, the company ran out of capital three times but each time Ayris and his wife Kelly would float money out of his pastoral salary to keep production going on the Bible and the lights on.
+Ayris said, ‘No thank you’ and returned to his small central Florida town where Kingstone is located and quietly began raising capital.

 The company eventually completed the most complete graphic adaptation of the Bible ever done that is available in over 100 countries and on track to become one of the most translated books of all time.
 But the journey from beginning to end was a journey through torpedo filled waters.